tfsojon/richinsql-blog/content/post/2021-12-20-database-mail-html-format.md

 - DatabaseMail
 ---

-Have you ever wanted to create an email that can be sent via Database Mail but have a HTML table with your results inside, this could be for a number of reasons but mainly it is becuase you want the email to look professional.
+Have you ever wanted to create an email that can be sent via Database Mail but have a HTML table with your results inside, this could be for a number of reasons but mainly it is because you want the email to look professional.

 In this post, we are going to look at how to add results from T-SQL into a HTML formatted table and send it via database mail.